feng-zhe/algo/README.md

 -	A*:

 # Tips
+-	When get stucked
--	When get stucked, try Greedy and DP.
+    - Try Greedy and DP.
+    - Try an easier version of the problem. e.g. Two dimensions to one dimension.
 -	Union-find to solve disjointed set problem; While DFS + coloring to solve exclusive grouping problem(No. 886)